kenny-nishi/trial1/extra_packages/README.md

 cd testing_interfaces
 mkdir srv
 cd srv
-touch ServoControl.msg # remainder here, the first character must be Capital
+touch ServoControl.srv # remainder here, the first character must be Capital

 check the ServoControl.srv for more reference